mantidproject/mantid/docs/source/algorithms/MagFormFactorCorrection-v1.rst

 the algorithm to the reduced data.
 The datafiles (runs 21334, 21337, 21346) and map file 'mari_res2013.map' should be in your path.
 Run number 21337 is a measurement of a PrAl3 sample from the neutron training course.
-The single crystal field excitation around 5 meV should have an intensity variation that follows the magnetic form factor.
-Thus, the integrating between 3 and 6 meV in the corrected workspace should yield a nearly flat line along the \|Q\| direction.
+The single crystal field excitation around 4.5 meV should have an intensity variation that follows the magnetic form factor.
+Thus, the integrating between 4 and 5 meV in the corrected workspace should yield a nearly flat line along the :math:`|Q|` direction.

 .. code:: python